-These Booking Conditions, together with any other written information we brought to your attention before we confirmed your booking, form the basis of your contract with Voyager School Travel (we or us ), a trading name of Class Tours Limited, hereinafter referred to as ‘The Company’, whose registered office is Veralum House, 142 Old Shoreham Road, Hove, BN3 7BD, Reg in England No: 06537480.
+These booking conditions, together with any other written information we brought to your attention before we confirmed your booking, form the basis of your contract with Voyager School Travel (we or us ), a trading name of Class Tours Limited, hereinafter referred to as ‘The Company’, whose address is 6 - 7 Lovers Walk, Brighton BN1 6AH, whilst the registered office is Veralum House, 142 Old Shoreham Road, Hove, BN3 7BD, Reg in England No: 06537480.
 Please read them carefully as they set out our respective rights and obligations.
 In these Booking Conditions references to "you" and "your" include the first named person on the booking and all persons on whose behalf a booking is made or any other person to whom a booking is added or transferred.

 By making a booking, the first named person on the booking agrees on behalf of all persons detailed on the booking that:-

 - He/she has read these terms and conditions and has the authority to and does agree to be bound by them;

 - He/she is over 18 years of age and resident in the United Kingdom and where placing an order for services with age restrictions declares that he/she and all members of the party are of the appropriate age to purchase those